solliancenet/microsoft-postgresql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

     ![This image demonstrates the changes made to the /home/site/default file in the SSH session.](./media/web-server-config.png "Web server configuration file changes")

 9. Press **Ctrl-X**, then select **Y** to save the file
-10. Add a startup.sh file:
+10. Run the following command to add a startup.sh file:

    ```bash
     nano /home/site/startup.sh